-For use in modifying your stuttering habits certain items can be of assistance.
-One is a reasonably large mirror (at least $15''\times18''$ ) which can be moved around and situated where you can observe yourself closely when talking on the phone.
+Certain items can be of assistance for use in modifying your stuttering.
+One is a reasonably large mirror that can be moved around and situated where you can observe yourself closely when talking on the phone.

-It is important for you to also have on hand a notebook in which to keep records of your work every day.
+It is important for you to also have a notebook on hand in which to keep records of your work every day.